 NCTRC is a charter member organization of the Institute of Credentialing Excellence (ICE), formerly known as the National Organization for Competency Assurance (NOCA).
 NCTRC is accredited by the National Commission for Certifying Agencies (NCCA).

 Today NCTRC is the internationally recognized credentialing organization for the profession of therapeutic recreation.

 Credentialing of therapeutic recreation personnel began in 1956 with the establishment of the Commission for the Advancement of Hospital Recreation (CAHR).
 In 1967, with the formation of the National Therapeutic Recreation Society (NTRS), the NTRS Registration Board continued the voluntary registration program for therapeutic recreation personnel.
 NCTRC was founded in 1981 as an independent credentialing agency designed to meet national credentialing standards in the United States.

 A volunteer leadership managed NCTRC in 1981.
 By 1985 three part-time staff members were added to manage the growing certification program.
 In September 1986, the first full-time Executive Director was hired along with two full-time clerical personnel.
-Today, NCTRC employs eight full and two part-time staff members.
+Today, NCTRC employs seven full and one part-time staff member.